Want to see a real life decluttering project? Summer holidays here in Australia, and I have a few decluttering projects on my list.

 - I took responsibility for moving stuff to their beds for them to sort through, cleaning shelves (Gosh there was a few icky don’t know what that use to be patches to clean up!), returning items, throwing out obvious rubbish etc.

-Good for them… there were several conversations between the boys about whether to keep something that was broken or not, keeping a larger item that they don’t play with often etc.
+Good for them!
+There were several conversations between the boys about whether to keep something that was broken or not, keep a larger item that they don’t play with often etc.

-After considering some fancy Nerf gun storage ideas (thanks Pinterest!), I decided on sticking with simple storage containers.
-I can’t believe I managed to fit over 30 Nerf Guns on the bottom shelf!
+After considering some fancy Nerf gun storage ideas, I decided on sticking with simple storage containers.
+I can’t believe we managed to fit over 30 Nerf Guns in this two fabric boxes below, on the bottom shelf!

 We did have a conversation about perhaps decluttering the Nerf gun collection.
 But that was a no- go!
 So I will see whether they stay organised or not.